charmingcapybaras/charmingcapybaras/PRESS-RELEASE.md

 ## How to Get Started ##
 It's never to late to start, sign up for free today.

-## Customer Quote ##
+> **"** I never knew there were so many things going on in my city before using FridayHero". - Kyle Beal

-I never knew there were so many things going on in my city before using FridayHero. - Kyle Beal Why are you still reading, you should have already been on FridayHero customizing your profile and dusting off that cape.
+**Why are you still reading**, you should have already been on FridayHero customizing your profile and dusting off that cape.